 Which A-Levels Should You Avoid For Medicine?

 Instead, focus on A-Levels in Biology, Chemistry, and Mathematics, which are typically required or highly recommended by medical schools.
+As recent guidance from UK admissions offices suggests, including at least two of these core sciences is now considered essential for most standard-entry medicine programs.
 Prioritizing these subjects will better prepare you for the rigorous demands of medical education and enhance your application.

 Related: Top 10 A-Level Schools In Dubai: Recent Reviews & Insights